wlieurance/ssurgo-combine/README.md

 a tool such as pyenv or pipenv instead.
 Users with a conda installation my already have Rtree compiled, but may have to create a new conda environment for the project.

+If you receive an error such as:

+`sqlite3.OperationalError: wrong number of arguments to function st_area()`

+it means that your spatialite libraries have been built without **rttopo** topology libraries, which are necessary.
+You will have to rebuild / reinstall spatialite libraries with **rttopo** support.